-By motion the body returned thanks to the chu ch and community for their kindness and hospitality during our stay with them.
-After singing and prayer by the Moderator the association adjourned to meet at time and place above mentioned.
-REV. A. J. PARKER, Moderator REV. W. D. GILL, Clerk.
+By motion the Body returned thanks to the church and community for their kindness and hospitality during this session of the association.
+After singing and prayer by the Moderator the body adjourned to meet with Little Bethel church twelve months hence.
+REV. A. J. PARKER, Moderator.

+REV. W. D. GILL, Clerk.